rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day11.md

         else:
             print("🤥 Max rewrites reached - returning best attempt with warning")
 ```
-If the Reviewer says `FAIL`, the system doesn't just give up or crash — it sends the answer back to be rewritten, this time including the Reviewer's specific critique, so the second attempt has a real chance to fix the exact problem that was flagged. `max_rewrites = 2` is the safety cap — the same defensive pattern you've now seen multiple times (Day 6's tool retries, Day 8's step limit): always put a hard ceiling on any loop that depends on an AI deciding when to stop.
+If the Reviewer says `FAIL`, the system doesn't just give up or crash, it sends the answer back to be rewritten, this time including the Reviewer's specific critique, so the second attempt has a real chance to fix the exact problem that was flagged. `max_rewrites = 2` is the safety cap. the same defensive pattern you've now seen multiple times (Day 6's tool retries, Day 8's step limit): always put a hard ceiling on any loop that depends on an AI deciding when to stop.

 ## What actually happened when I ran it

 Three real questions were tested, and the results were genuinely strong.
-Question 1 — comparing FY2024 and FY2023 net sales — scored a retrieval confidence of **0.875** (comfortably above the 0.5 threshold), generated a correct answer on the first try, and the Reviewer confirmed **PASS** immediately, with zero rewrites needed:
+Question 1 — comparing FY2024 and FY2023 net sales  scored a retrieval confidence of **0.875** (comfortably above the 0.5 threshold), generated a correct answer on the first try, and the Reviewer confirmed **PASS** immediately, with zero rewrites needed:
 ```
 Apple's total net sales were $391,035 million for fiscal year 2024.
 For fiscal year 2023, total net sales were $383,285 million.